JustSadSock/slash-ghost/README.md

 ## Development notes
 - The server is authoritative and enforces move speed, dash cooldowns, shield/parry timings, and resolves hits/clash.
 - Fixed 60 Hz tick with 20 Hz snapshots; client sends inputs each frame including a monotonic tick number.
-- Protocol version (`PROTOCOL_VERSION`) must match between client and server; mismatches are rejected.
+- Protocol version (`PROTOCOL_VERSION`) is **2** and must match between client and server; mismatches are rejected.
+- Latency handling: the server processes only the latest input per tick, clients predict their own movement locally (then reconcile on authoritative snapshots), and remote players are interpolated from buffered snapshots to avoid rubber-banding.